MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 This insight shows the keywords that are used by the top sellers use more frequently in conversations with customers.
 By analyzing this insight, you can understand what words the top sellers use that helps them to close deals and generate revenue.

-The following image is an example of how the what are they talking about section is displayed:
+The following image is an example of how the what are they talking about insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Keywords top sellers are talking about](media/si-app-what-they-are-talking-about.png  "Keywords that top sellers are talking about")

 In this example, you can see that Next steps, Discount, and VIP are the top words mentioned by your top sellers.
-The bubbles show the top five words that are trending and the number of times that these keywords were mentioned in the calls.
-The dark-shade bubbles are the trending words.
+The bubbles show the top 20 keywords that are trending and the number of times that these keywords were mentioned in the calls.
+The dark-shade bubbles are the most trending keywords.

 ### Customer sentiment

-This section shows how top sellers are doing when compared to the team in terms of positive, neutral, and negative customers sentiments during sales calls.
+This insight shows how top sellers are doing when compared to the team in terms of positive, neutral, and negative customers sentiments during sales calls.
 Using this insight, you can analyze what makes the tops sellers more efficient in addressing the customer pain points during the call and how you can coach your other sellers to increase the sentient levels.

-The following image is an example of how the customer sentiment section is displayed:
+The following image is an example of how the customer sentiment insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Comparison of customer sentiment](media/si-app-customer-sentiment-top-sellers.png  "Comparison of customer sentiment")